-- The shaking typically lasts one to two minutes, but can last longer.
-When the shaking stops, it may be impossible to wake the person for a few minutes.
+- The shaking typically lasts one to two minutes but can last longer.
+When the vibration stops, it may be impossible to wake the person for a few minutes.

 During attacks, people can be injured by falling to the ground.
 They can bite their tongue or become incontinent.

-During a tonic clonic attack, it is important to remove all sharp or heavy objects near the person and after the seizure is over, put them on their side in the recovery position.
+During a tonic-clonic attack, it is essential to remove all sharp or heavy objects near the person and after the seizure is over, put them on their side in the recovery position.

-In this type of attack there is no focus.
-Generalized seizures occur due to abnormal electrical activity that occurs spontaneously on both sides of the brain.
+In this type of attack, there is no focus.
+Generalized seizures occur due to abnormal electrical activity that arises spontaneously on both sides of the brain.

 Clonic tonic seizures with a generalized onset will occur without warning.

-For clonic tonic seizures with a focal onset, the patient will usually receive a warning (aura) and may also experience simple partial or complex seizures.
+For clonic tonic seizures with a focal onset, the patient will usually receive a warning (aura) and may also experience simple partial or complex attacks.

-In this type of attack, the person briefly loses consciousness and looks into space (usually for less than 10 seconds) and makes an immediate recovery.
+In this type of attack, the person briefly loses consciousness and looks into space (usually for less than 10 seconds), making an immediate recovery.

 During the attack, the patient may blink.
-Sometimes absences can happen with great frequency, up to 100 times a day, and therefore can be a serious problem.
+Sometimes absences can happen with great frequency, up to 100 times a day, and therefore can be a severe problem.

-For example, when the person is in school and their condition is not recognized.
+For example, when a person is in school and their condition is not recognized.

 Other widespread types of attacks